 Often, it is attractive to build a model of how prices are set in the relevant industry, and then use it to predict what but-for prices would have been absent some change caused by the conduct.
 This can lead to conflicting results because models with different assumptions can lead to quite different results.
 One promising modern approach, called the New Empirical Industrial Organization (NEIO) approach, is to use empirical analysis to estimate the conduct parameters rather than assume them.
 In particular, with empirical estimates of (1) the relevant demand-elasticities, (2) seller concentration levels, and (3) producer price-cost margins, one can calculate (4) the extent to which firms in the market act competitively ("the conduct parameter").
-One could then use such data to calculate the extent to
+One could then use such data to calculate the extent to which that conduct parameter changed with the relevant conduct and how much that change affected prices.
+Or one might calculate the extent to which changes in seller concentration levels might alter prices if the conduct parameter remained constant.
+Or one might be able to assume, say

 Other models can be used to calculate the predicted price effects of a merger if one instead assumes Bertrand competition on differentiated markets.
-Assuming the merged firms are closest to each other in the relevant product space, one need simply calculate the cross-elasticities of demand between the firms and the aggregate elasticity of the alleged product space using current price-output data, and then (with varying assumptions about the shape of
+Assuming the merged firms are closest to each other in the relevant product space, one need simply calculate the cross-elasticities of demand between the firms and the aggregate elasticity of the alleged product space using current price-output data, and then (with varying assumptions about the shape of the demand curve) predict the prices that the merged firm would charge, and thus the extent to which those prices would be higher than premerger levels.
+Using this method, one can even calculate the extent to which a posited decrease in marginal costs would offset any tendency toward increased prices.

-66. II Areeda et al., supra note 21, at ¶¶ 393, 394b.
+^{66.} II Areeda et al., supra note 21, at ¶ ¶ 393, 394b.

-67. Id. ¶ 392c.
+^{67.} Id. ¶ 392c.

-68. See, e.g., Timothy F. Bresnahan, Empirical Methods for Industries with Market Power, in 2 Handbook of Industrial Organization (Richard Schmalensee & Robert Willig eds., North Holland 1989); Timothy F. Bresnahan & Valerie Y. Suslow, Oligopoly Pricing with Capacity Constraints, 15/16 Annales D'Economie et de Statistique 267-89 (1989); Jonathan B. Baker & Daniel L. Rubinfeld, Empirical Methods in Antitrust Litigation: Review and Critique, 1 Am.
+^{68.} See, e.g., Timothy F. Bresnahan, Empirical Methods for Industries with Market Power, in 2 Handbook of Industrial Organization (Richard Schmalensee & Robert Willig eds., North Holland 1989); Timothy F. Bresnahan & Valerie Y. Suslow, Oligopoly Pricing with Capacity Constraints, 15/16 Annales D'Economie et de Statistique 267-89 (1989); Jonathan B. Baker & Daniel L. Rubinfeld, Empirical Methods in Antitrust Litigation: Review and Critique, 1 Am.
 L. & Econ.
 Rev. 386, 427-29 (1999).